 Details: See under the “Gratuities” heading on the Frequently Asked Questions webpage.

-18) Viking Ocean Cruises Gratuities
+15) Viking Ocean Cruises gratuities

 Viking Ocean Cruises has been making waves for bundling a whole bunch of freebies into their cruise price.

 Viking Ocean Cruises tipping policy is to automatically add a daily “hotel and dining charge” to your bill.
 You can adjust this by heading to the Explorer’s Desk at any time.